SimonFalk/DeepLearningProject/README.md

 #### spect-ms-mc.py
 Batch tests for all architectures - multichannel multisession (for spectrogram data, with sample estimates of mean and std).

+### run-ms-mc.sh
+Shell script for running the batch tests, with the prescribed parameter combinations.

 #### spect-results.ipynb
 Presents the results produced in the batch tests made on spectrogram data.